ome-zarr-models/ome-zarr-models-py/docs/index.md

 - Writing metadata after creation/modification.
 - Support for OME-Zarr version 0.5.
+- Emitting warnings when data violates "SHOULD" statements in the specification.
 - Want to see a feature?
 See [the contributing guide](contributing.md)!